zackforbing/ruby-submissions/1511/module_4_assignments/ideabox2.0/david_whitaker.md

 ### Link to a specific block of your code on Github that you feel not great about
 * I still don't feel so great writing the jerverscerps....
 *  definitely need a lot more practice.
-I could probably link to any of them but there are three files where I use very similar code and it is the table text that renders the data.
+I could probably link to any of them but there are three files where I use very similar code and it is the table text that renders the data for an idea.
 *  [here](https://github.com/damwhit/revenge_of_idea_box/blob/master/app/assets/javascripts/getIdeas.js)
 *  [here](https://github.com/damwhit/revenge_of_idea_box/blob/master/app/assets/javascripts/addIdea.js)
 *  [here](https://github.com/damwhit/revenge_of_idea_box/blob/master/app/assets/javascripts/ideaSearch.js)